-- In 2004, while 8% of those who completed high school with diplomas were Latino, Latino students accounted for 3% of the University's student population. - In 2004, 2% of those who completed high school were African American and another 2% were American Indian, but African American and Indian students only accounted for 1% each of the University's student population. - Asian students accounted for 5% of those who completed high school in Oregon, and 6% of the University's student population. - While the proportion of international students at the University has increased in recent years, there has been little growth in proportions of students who are domestic students of color.
+- In 2004, while 8% of those who completed high school with diplomas were Latino/a, Latino/a students accounted for 3% of the University's student population. - In 2004, 2% of those who completed high school were African American and another 2% were American Indian, but African American and Indian students only accounted for 1% each of the University's student population. - Asian students accounted for 5% of those who completed high school in Oregon, and 6% of the University's student population. - While there has been noteworthy growth in representation of international students on campus over the past decade, the growth among domestic students of color has not been nearly as strong, particularly as compared to the growth in students of color in the K-12 populations.